 It can be quite daunting running a facebook fan page and always looking for content to share, so my top tip is to follow lots of other dietitians and nutrition sites on facebook and twitter to look for current stories they have found to share.
 Always give them a like / comment to say thanks!
 Schedule your posts up to save time either within Facebook, Tweedeck for twitter or a multi scheduler.

 First of all blogging can help share evidence based nutritional messages to the public.
 On a personal level, for myself as a dietitian working in a very specialist field, writing a blog helps me to stay abreast of current nutritional topics.
 In turn I can apply this back to my specialist field.
 I find it rewarding to see how a post I write develops and turns out and then watching how many times it is read or shared on social media.
 It is great to meet and networking with other like minded dietitians too.

 Any drawbacks to blogging?

 So what is stopping you…?
-Be social, fly the flag for dietetics.
-Start small (twitter, instagram), build up to facebook or youtube and, if you can, set up your own blog!
+Be social, fly the flag for dietitians.
+Start small (twitter, instagram), build up to facebook or youtube and, if you can, set up your own dietitian blog!